USS Maine (1890): Arlington, Annapolis, Havana, Key West

 In February 1898, the recovered bodies of sailors who died on Maine were interred in the Colon Cemetery, Havana.
 Some injured sailors were sent to hospitals in Havana and Key West, Florida.
 Those who died in hospitals were buried in Key West.
 In December 1899, the bodies in Havana were disinterred and brought back to the United States for burial at Arlington National Cemetery.
-In 1915, President Woodrow Wilson dedicated the USS Maine Mast Memorial to those who died.
+In 1915, President-elect Woodrow Wilson dedicated the USS Maine Mast Memorial to those who died.
 The memorial includes the ship's main mast.
 Roughly 165 were buried at Arlington, although the remains of one sailor were exhumed for his home town, Indianapolis, Indiana.
 Of the rest, only 62 were known.
 Nine bodies were never recovered and 19 crewmen, several unidentified, are buried in Key West Cemetery under a statue of a U.S. sailor holding an oar.

 The explosion-bent fore mast of Maine is located at the United States Naval Academy.

 In 1926, the Cuban government erected a memorial to the victims of Maine on the Malecon, near the Hotel Nacional, to commemorate United States assistance in acquiring Cuban independence from Spain.
 The monument features two of Maine's four 10-inch guns.
 In 1961, the memorial was damaged by crowds, following the Bay of Pigs Invasion, and the eagle on top was broken and removed.
 The Communist government then added its own inscription blaming "imperialist voracity in its eagerness to seize the island of Cuba" for Maine's sinking.The Rough Guide to Cuba ISBN 978-1-84353-811-0 p.
 159 The monument was cleaned and restored in 2013.
 The eagle's head was retained by the U.S. Interests Section in Havana, and the body by the city's museum.